I've lived in the community for 14 years and have two children attending the school; one having just graduated to Campion.

 There are also working parties to deal with aspects of work that come up from time to time, such as SEN, Equality policies etc.

 Governors visit often to gain a working knowledge of the school as well as on a more official basis to formally monitor aspects of the School Development Plan.

 No formal qualifications are required, just a desire to put experience and life skills to good use.

 Governors are people with an interest in education and a belief in working together to improve outcomes for local children.
 They are people who have a few hours to spare each month, and enjoy being part of a team.

 Most people find it very rewarding to be part of the school team, working in partnership with staff and the community, to secure the best possible education for the children of Pattishall CE Primary School.
 All governors are welcomed and each plays a vital role in ensuring the governing body is aware of the views of all stakeholders.

-For more information about becoming a governor, contact the Head Teacher.
+For more information about becoming a governor, contact the Chair of Governors or the Head Teacher.
 Please note that for the protection of children all governor appointments are subject to a vetting process and identity check.

 Copyright © 2018 Pattishall Church of England Primary School - All Rights Reserved.